s-pangburn/small/README.md

 ### Dynamic Feed

 The feed updates to display all stories that have been posted to the site.
 The size of each story tile adapts to display each row in the most appealing way possible, preventing hanging tiles or tiles that occupy a row by themselves.
-Many combinations are possible, including two rows of two, one row of two and another of three, and two threes, among others.
+Many combinations are possible, including two rows of two, one row of two and another of three, and two of threes, among others.

 ![Small feed](docs/images/feed.png)